60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 A themed auction can add a touch of fun to your day — whether you choose something sensible like retro, art, or comic memorabilia, or something more playful like pirates or princesses.

-Whatever you opt for, a theme is also a great way to attract enthusiasts, who you can target through your marketing campaigns.
+Whatever you opt for, a theme is also a great way to attract supporters, who you can target through your marketing campaigns and make the event feel more personal.

 - Open-mic auction